 Moreover, as software testers essentially work with business teams, you could move into business-fronting roles as well.

 Advancement in software development roles is another possibility.

 Some of the trending testing technologies that a tester may find helpful for better career growth are:

 - Visual Validation testing

 - Internet of Things and Hardware testing

 Now that you have a better understanding of Software Testing, its benefits and the course you can take with it, the decision lies in your hands to pursue it.
-You can always start with the basics of software testing and either get an understanding of a wide range of testing techniques or go deep into one particular technology.
-As they say in the software testing world, you can’t always avoid making a mistake but there are ways to catch that mistake before it goes live!
+Of course, you can always start with the basics of software testing and either get an understanding of a wide range of testing techniques or go deep into one particular technology.
+As they say in the software testing world, you can’t always avoid making a mistake, but there are ways to catch that mistake before it goes live!